-High priority for the Interim Board: 1 - Form the LLC legally 2 - Setup a bank account so that funds can be moved over 3 - Transfer all necessary contracts from ISOC/IAOC to the LLC 4 - Establish & implement a process to pay any employees or contractors, as necessary 5 - Agree to a transition schedule with the IAOC 6 - Secure any necessary insurance such as Commercial General Liability and other appropriate insurance policies, with appropriate coverage limits
+High priority for the Interim Board:

+1 - Form the LLC legally

+2 - Setup a bank account so that funds can be moved over

+3 - Transfer all necessary contracts from ISOC/IAOC to the LLC

+4 - Establish & implement a process to pay any employees or contractors, as necessary

+5 - Agree to a transition schedule with the IAOC

+6 - Secure any necessary insurance such as Commercial General Liability and other appropriate insurance policies, with appropriate coverage limits

-Medium Priority for the Interim Board: 1 - Create a job description for the IETF Executive Director 2 - Initiate the process of beginning to search for an IETF Executive Director and/or outline a process to do so and defer it to the first full board, as appropriate
+Medium Priority for the Interim Board:

+1 - Create a job description for the IETF Executive Director

+2 - Initiate the process of beginning to search for an IETF Executive Director and/or outline a process to do so and defer it to the first full board, as appropriate

-Low Priority for the Interim Board / First Tasks of the Full Board: 1 - Develop all necessary LLC policies 2 - Develop all necessary Board operating procedures and bylaws 3 - Determine the employee benefits/salary framework and/or make associated staffing decisions 4 - Interview and hire an IETF Executive Director (targeting 1H2019)
+Low Priority for the Interim Board / First Tasks of the Full Board:

+1 - Develop all necessary LLC policies

+2 - Develop all necessary Board operating procedures and bylaws

+3 - Determine the employee benefits/salary framework and/or make associated staffing decisions

+4 - Interview and hire an IETF Executive Director (targeting 1H2019)

-The first full Board will also need to focus on the following tasks: \ Selecting a chair and other positions as necessary \ Define and document how the Board will fulfill its transparency obligations to the IETF community \ Defining the "significant materiality threshold", above which the Board must approve any contracts, expenditures, or other commitments.
+The first full Board will also need to focus on the following tasks:

+- o Selecting a chair and other positions as necessary - Define and document how the Board will fulfill its transparency obligations to the IETF community - Defining the "significant materiality threshold", above which the Board must approve any contracts, expenditures, or other commitments.

-Once the Executive Director and any additional staff are hired, it would be expected for LLC to: \ Do a thorough review of existing contracts, community volunteer arrangements, and administrative assets to determine the need for initial changes. \ Assess areas where the IETF community needs to document its consensus, e.g., expectations about community involvement in NOC or tools efforts.
+Once the Executive Director and any additional staff are hired, it would be expected for LLC to:

+- Do a thorough review of existing contracts, community volunteer arrangements, and administrative assets to determine the need for initial changes. - Assess areas where the IETF community needs to document its consensus, e.g., expectations about community involvement in NOC or tools efforts.

-10. 2-Year or 3-Year Assessment
+10. Three-Year Assessment

 The LLC, with the involvement of the community, shall conduct and complete an assessment of the structure, processes, and operation of the IASA and LLC.
-This should be presented to the community after a period of two or three years of operation, such as at IETF 113 in March 2022 or IETF 114 in July 2022.
+This should be presented to the community after a period of roughly three years of operation.
 The assessment may potentially include recommendations for improvements or changes in the IASA and/or LLC.